marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/occupancy_maps/Readme.md

   </tr>
 </table>

-Occupancy maps for each probe (A) benzene (B) methanol (C) acetonitrile (D) toluene were generated for the full trajectory of the pipeline MD simulation (total 1 ns), superimposed on the representative protein structure (PDB 4MZI – human mutant p53) for the whole trajectory.
+Occupancy maps for each probe (A) benzene (B) methanol (C) acetonitrile (D) toluene were generated for the full trajectory of the pipeline MD simulation (total 1 ns), superimposed on the representative protein structure (PDB 9N39 – DNA gyrase complexed with uncleaved DNA) for the whole trajectory.
 The representative protein structure per window was obtained from the best frame of the window (minimumRMSD to mean structure).
 Probe occupancy maps are shown as black meshes.

 # Full trajectory occupancy maps for all probes combined
 [⬆️ Back to top](#fbdd-repository-structure)